SpaceMonkey-MH/GogolJump/RandomIdeas.md

 - For the bouncing on walls and roof, check collisions of Player and then check if it is wall left, right or roof and give the player a push in the corresponding direction. // Done.

+- It could be done that the background sprites disappear at game over, so that they don't remain after the end of the game, possibly until the next one starts.